 We align the drizzle-combined images to Gaia using source positions in the Gaia Data Release 3 (DR3).
-We query the DR3 database for sources within a radius of $r_h$ and select sources that have precise positions.
-For UV275, U336, and B438, we cut Gaia sources that have RA and DEC uncertainties $\geq 0.1$ mas; for I814, we select relatively fainter (Gaia G-band magnitude $\geq 19$ ) sources as brighter sources are affected by saturation in the I814 image; as a result, we loosen the aNumber of Gaia-HST matches used.
+We query the DR3 data base for sources within a radius of r_h and select sources that have precise positions.
+For UV275, U336, and B438, we cut Gaia sources that have RA and Dec. uncertainties ≥ 0.1 mas; for I814, we select relatively fainter (Gaia G-band magnitude ≥ 19) sources as brighter sources are affected by saturation in the I814 image; as a result, we loosen the upper limit on positional uncertainty to 1 mas to maintain a sensible source number.
+We use DAOStarFinder module in PHOTUTILS (version 1.6.0; Bradley et al. 2023) to find sources in the HST images.
+DAOStarFinder applies the DAOFIND algorithm that was developed as part of the DAOPHOT (Stetson 1987) photometry software.
+The source positions are then matched up to the Gaia positions to find relative offsets (Gaia-HST) in RA and Dec., which are summarized in Table 4.